-- 1. expiry of the initial enrolment period, with no renewal of enrolment offered - 2. withdrawal of enrolment by the student and their parents/carers - 3. termination of the enrolment by the school on the grounds of discipline or a breach of the School's Code of Conduct.
+- 1. expiry of the initial enrolment period, with no renewal of enrolment offered - 2. withdrawal of enrolment by the student and their parents/carers - 3. withdrawal of the enrolment by the school on the grounds of discipline or a breach of the School's Code of Conduct.

 Where a student's enrolment ceases, the student and their parents/carers are required to inform the school of their post-school destination, that is whether the student has enrolled in education or training at another education provider or is in employment and who the education/training and/or employment is with.
 Where a student is under the age of 17 and the school has not been informed of their post-school destination, the school is required to report that the student's destination is unknown to the NSW Department of Education.

+Re-enrolment of Previously Withdrawn Student

+Should a previously withdrawn student wish to apply to re-enrol they are only able to do so after twelve (12) months from the date of withdrawal of enrolment or earlier upon application to the Principal if there is evidence that behaviours have changed.

+The student will be interviewed by the Principal and must explain how they will comply with the code of conduct and rules of SRC.
+In the application to enrol assessment, the school will consider whether the student is now ready to take up the challenge of an adult learning environment.

-Re-enrolment of Previously Withdrawn Student Should a student's application for re-entry after withdrawal be accepted, a written and agreed to individual plan will be written by the principal in conjunction with YSW and/or teachers.
+Should a student's application for re-entry after withdrawal be accepted, a written and agreed to individual plan will be written by the Principal in conjunction with Student Wellbeing Officer and/or teachers.
 This plan will outline what is mandatory for the student to comply with in re-commencing their education with SRC and will be written on a case by case basis.
 The plan will consider appropriate behaviour, transition process and the length of transition.

-Register of Enrolment The register of the school student enrolments must be retained by the School, or in the event of a name change, retained by the governing body, for a period of five years before the register is archived.
-The register of enrolment will be kept in electronic form via Sentral and the SRCc X drive.
-All staff will be provided with access to the student enrolment register, however, no changes can be made to the records unless directed by the Principal or with supporting documentation from the student.
-In these circumstances these changes should only be made by Administrative staff.
-Supporting 6.1.2 Maintaining Register of Enrolment Documentation 6.1.3 Information required upon application to the School 6.1.4 Retaining of School records 6.4.2 Enrolment agreement
+Supporting Documentation6.1.2 Maintaining Register of Enrolment6.1.3 Information required upon application to the School6.1.4 Retaining of School records6.4.2 Enrolment agreement